-Primary on-site supervision is provided by a licensed clinical psychologist, Christopher AhnAllen, Ph.D. in weekly individual supervision for a 1-hour session.
-Secondary supervision is provided by the social work supervisor who provides training in psychotherapy and systems-based needs.
+Primary on-site supervision is provided by a licensed clinical psychologist, Christopher AhnAllen, Ph.D. in weekly individual supervision for a 1-hour session related to overall training, individual and group psychotherapy and psychological assessments.
+Secondary supervision is provided by Arielle Rubenstein, Ph.D. who provides training in psychotherapy.
 Additional supervision is provided by doctoral psychology interns who receive supervision-of-supervision by licensed psychologist staff.